fordjes/sdn-labs/linux/0X_ns_helper.md

 ### Lab Objective

-The objective of this lab is to give advanced students some bash helpers so that they might work with network name spaces more intuitively.
-This lab is not required, and should only be attempted by students who are comfortable changing configuration parameters within the bash environment. ***WARNING:* This lab should not be carelessly copy & pasted!**
+The objective of this lab is to give **advanced** students a documented mechanism for creating some bash helpers that allow working with network namespaces to be more intuitive.
+The following steps are applicable for use in a production environment, which is why we thought it important to include them.
+This lab is **not required**, and should only be attempted by students who are comfortable changing configuration parameters within the bash environment. ***WARNING:*It is possible to wreck your environment by incorrectly tampering with the *.bashrc* file, therefore this lab should *not* be carelessly copy & pasted!**

 ### Procedure